Vyatka Land: History

 Vyatka remained semi-independent even after formally accepting the suzerainty of the grand prince of Moscow.
 They fought together with other Muscovite forces against the Kazan Khanate in 1468; however, then khan Ibrahim of Kazan sent his troops to Vyatka and extracted a promise not to help Moscow against Kazan.
 When Ivan III gathered forces to attack Kazan in the following year, Vyatka refused to join the army, citing the promise to Ibrahim.
 In 1485, only a show of force made Vyatka join another Muscovite campaign against Kazan.
 The vyatchane raided both Tatar and Russian lands: in 1471, they looted Sarai, and in the 1480s, they twice attacked Muscovite lands on the Northern Dvina.

 Ivan III subjugated the lands of Perm in 1472, annexed Novgorod in 1478, and installed a pro-Russian khan after capturing Kazan in 1487.
 Ivan then sent an army to subdue Vyatka in 1489, under the command of Daniil Shchenya.
 Kotelnich and Orlov were taken without resistance.
 Khlynov was besieged on August 16.
 Khlynov notables presented gifts to the Muscovite generals and offered obedience to the grand prince.
 The generals demanded they hand over three atamans.
 This was debated for two days in the city and ultimately the vyatchane refused the demand.
 The Muscovite army started siege preparations, which caused Khlynov to surrender.
 The three atamans were beheaded in Moscow, the Vyatka nobles were resettled on the southern border of Muscovy and the merchants were resettled in Dmitrov.
+The all-Russian system of administration was expanded to Vyatka with the appointment of local officials known as namestniki.
+The term Vyatka Land remained in official use until the 17th–18th centuries.

 The scarcity of information on Vyatka led Nikolay Kostomarov to remark that "there is nothing in Russian history more obscure than the fortunes of Viatka and its region".

 Government

 Vyatka Land was self-governed to a large degree; however, the nature of its government is not known for sure.
 The local leaders, known as voivodes (земские воеводы), were apparently elected and sometimes they are identified with atamans who headed military campaigns and raids.
-There are no explicit mentions of a veche in Vyatka in surviving sources, and historians' opinions on its existence differ.
+There are no explicit mentions of a veche (popular assembly) in Vyatka in surviving sources, and historians' opinions on its existence differ.
 Nikolay Kostomarov and some post-Soviet historians believed that it was the highest authority in Vyatka while Soviet historians argued that there is no proof of its existence.